Get

 However, because felines also groom for pain relief, grooming isn’t always as simple as it’s made out to be.
 Sometimes, cats may have underlying health problems that cause pain, so they’re attempting to “self-medicate” by grooming.

 If your cat suddenly starts grooming in your lap and in other situations where they once didn’t, you may want to look at their behavior.
 Even if they don’t have fur loss or sores yet, they may develop them.
-When in doubt, always speak to your vet.
+When in doubt, always speak to a vet.

 Related Reads: